yugabyte/yugabyte-db/docs/content/v2.12/deploy/multi-dc/async-replication.md

   Note that the IP address needs to correspond to the IP of any T-Servers in the cluster.

-- For bidirectional replication, repeat the preceding step in the yugabyte-target universe.
+- For bidirectional replication, repeat the preceding step in the target universe.

 When completed, proceed to [Verifying Replication](#verifying-replication).